vendasta/content-style-guide/readme.md

+---
-## Welcome to Vendasta's Content Style Guide
+title: Welcome to Vendasta's Content Style Guide
+layout: page
+---

 This style guide was created for Vendasta employees, but we hope it’s helpful for other content and communications teams, too.